• 10 Things That Make It Easy To Eat Well

 As seen on:

 Hi, I'm Jessica!
 I'm a former cereal addict turned health food blogger.
-I live in Charleston, SC with my husband and son, and probably eat more ice cream than most would consider "a reasonable amount."
+I live in Beaufort, SC with my husband, son, and 2 rescue pups and probably eat more ice cream than most would consider "a reasonable amount."

 More about me →